-In the quiet and misty forests of Tassajara Springs near Big Sur a colony of Zen Buddhists quietly 'turns on' in the oldest way known to man-by probing their own minds in peaceful and (the writer found) sometimes painful medita tions and search for awakening to universal truth.
-By RASA GUSTAITIS jangling and the heavy thuds of Rows of cabins, a guest dining room someone running outside.
-Opening the zendo and the kitchen hous my eyes, I see a window square of night sky.
-Surely it isn't time to get Hot Springs, this was a resort until them back under.
-But the runner healing long before it was a test with his handbell passes again.
-At The San Francisco, Zen Center the same time I hear the sound of bought the buildings and 160 acres, the han-a wooden hammer struck in the valley in 1966 and turned the zendo.
+In the quiet and misty forests of Tassajara Springs near Big Sur a colour of Zen Buddhists quietly 'turns on' in the oldest way known to man-by probing their own minds in peaceful and (the writer found) sometimes painful medita tion and search for awakening to universal truth.
+By RASA GUSTAITIS

+I wake to the sound of a bell's the eastern is a swimming pool jangling and the heavy thuds of someone running outside.
+Opening my eyes, I see a window square of night sky.
+Surely it isn't time to get up.
+I pull my arms out from under the covers.
+It's cold.
+Quickly I draw them back under.
+But the runner with his handbell passes again.
+At the same time I hear the sound of the han-a wooden hammer struck against a wooden board outside the zendo.
 It's 5 a.m.
-Twenty minutes from now we're to be sitting straightbacked and motionless in medita- here to sample life as a Zen student.
+Twenty minutes from now we're to be sitting straightbacked and motionless in meditation.